 The Exo Skeleton design stabilizes the foot in lateral movements and relieves pressure at the MTP joints (Metatarsophalangeal joints).
 This part of the design construction eliminates friction and reduces the impact of the side forces in the soft parts of the foot, especially underneath the forefoot.

-The midsole features the new RunLite™ foam midsole material which offers lower weight and better energy return from the very first step.
+The midsole features the RunLite™ foam midsole material which offers lower weight and better energy return from the very first step.

 A new light weight outsole made in TOC66 (Traction Outsole Control 66) compound featuring 8mm high lugs - has been developed to provide the best possible grip on both dry and wet surfaces, as well as on gravel, rocks and roots.